Marten de Roon

+After representing various Dutch youth teams, he started his career at Sparta Rotterdam, and also played for SC Heerenveen in his home country before moving to Italian club Atalanta in 2015.
+He also played for English club Middlesbrough before rejoining Atalanta in 2017.

+De Roon is a Dutch international, having played for the Netherlands at the U19 level before making his senior debut in 2016.
+He was named in the Dutch squad for the UEFA Euro 2020 and 2022 FIFA World Cup.

 Early life

 De Roon was born in Zwijndrecht and raised in Hendrik-Ido-Ambacht, where he played in youth teams of ASWH.
 From ASWH, he continued to youth teams of Feyenoord and Sparta Rotterdam.

 Club career

 Sparta Rotterdam

 De Roon made his Eredivisie debut for Sparta Rotterdam on 27 March 2010, starting in the match against Twente at De Grolsch Veste.
 He made a total of three appearances in the Eredivisie for the 2009–10 season.

 Heerenveen

 In April 2012, Eredivisie club SC Heerenveen announced the signing of De Roon on a three-year contract.

 Atalanta

 In July 2015, De Roon was signed by Serie A side Atalanta.

 Middlesbrough

 On 4 July 2016, De Roon signed for newly-promoted Premier League side Middlesbrough for a reported £12 million transfer fee.
 He scored his first goal for his new club – a 91st-minute equaliser – on 5 November 2016 in a 1–1 draw with Manchester City at the Etihad Stadium.
 He went on to score a further 3 league goals for the club over the remainder of the season, including the only goal in a victory over Sunderland in the Tees–Wear derby, however Middlesbrough were relegated on 8 May 2017.
 On 18 July 2017, Middlesbrough confirmed that they paid £8.8 million for De Roon, with Atalanta earning another £900,000 after the midfielder played 30 games for the club.